Choosing the right cybersecurity software solution is difficult.

 Constant warnings are one of the ways organizations attempt to enforce their password management requirements with employees.
 IT Security sends warnings and notifications to employees week after week.
 You provide annual cybersecurity training.
 Now, we don’t mean to minimize these efforts, as they do have value.
 However, we have to admit that they take too much effort to maintain.

 That’s a reason you need to use a password management solution, one of many reasons, actually.
-Naturally, we recommend you consider Password Station.
+Naturally, we recommend you consider Password Management.
 Here are just a few of the reasons it’s easy to maintain.

 - Eliminate help desk requests: Password resets are the number one most common ticket in enterprise help desks.
 It doesn’t have to be that way.
-With Password Station, employees can take care of their password resets.
+With Password Management, employees can take care of their password resets.

 - Provide flexible and employee-friendly security questions: It’s passé to have security questions such as, “What elementary school did you attend?” or “What is your mother’s maiden name?”
 Those kinds of questions just don’t make sense in 2019.
-Password Station makes it easy for each employee to choose his or her own security questions according to your policy requirements.
+Password Management makes it easy for each employee to choose his or her own security questions according to your policy requirements.

 - Prevent brute force attack maintenance problems: When you’re hit by a brute force attack, it might feel like your world is ending.
 We recommend thinking ahead to prevent this kind of attack in the first place.
-Password Station uses Google CAPTCHA to prevent attacks.
+Password Management uses Google CAPTCHA to prevent attacks.

 - Offload keeping up with hacker dictionaries: Hackers are resourceful and determined to break into companies.
 Keeping up with their creative attacks is difficult.
 Frankly, it’s tough to maintain that level of readiness if cybersecurity isn’t your main business.
-Password Station is built with this challenge in mind.
+Password Management is built with this challenge in mind.
 It has a hacker dictionary that checks user passwords, so you can tell users upfront when they’re using less-than-secure passwords.

 You’re probably wondering how exactly you’re going to get funding and resources to get these solutions in place.
 We’ll tackle that issue next.